-Syrens Bistro & Lounge at Poet’s Cove – an upscale pub atmosphere serving comfort food and local produce for breakfast, lunch and dinner.
+Syrens Bistro & Lounge at Poet’s Cove – Upscale pub atmosphere serving comfort food and local produce for breakfast, lunch and dinner.

-Coffee + Kitchen at Woods on Pender – Serving up great coffee and freshly-baked pastries for breakfast; signature cocktails from the bar; and sublime farm-to-table West Coast cuisine for lunch and dinner, including pizzas, burgers, pastas and vegan dishes.
+Coffee + Kitchen at Woods on Pender – Serving up great coffee and freshly-baked pastries for breakfast.
+Signature bar cocktails.
+Sublime farm-to-table West Coast cuisine for lunch and dinner, including pizzas, burgers, pastas and vegan dishes.

-Southridge Country Store – Locally owned specialty grocery store with dry goods, a deli, and pre-made foods to go on North Pender.
+Southridge Country Store – Locally owned specialty grocery store.
+Dry goods, a deli, and pre-made foods to go on North Pender.